antzGames/Jolt-libGDX-vs-Godot/README.md

 For the libGDX version just import this repo as a gradle project.
 I used Java 17.

-You should change the number of threads libGDX uses for Jolt.
-Set `Jolt.New_JobSystemThreadPool()` in the `JoltInstance` class to the number of threads your CPU has minus 1.
+The default number of threads is set to 8.
+You should set the number of threads to less than the number of cores your CPU has.
+To change, modify the `NUMBER_OF_THREADS` static variable in `JoltScreen.java`.

 The complete report can be viewed for more information: [JoltPhysics-Godot-vs-libGDX.pdf](https://github.com/antzGames/Jolt-libGDX-vs-Godot/blob/master/JoltPhysics-Godot-vs-libGDX.pdf)